Trolley Archaeology

 Company was somewhat late in starting trolley service.
 The company was incorporated

-in 1902, with trolleys running to Worcester five years later in 1907.
-Miles
+in 1902, with trolleys finally running to Worcester five years later in 1907.

 Click

-here for a wonderfully descriptive 1908 article about the trolley line that
+here for a wonderfully descriptive 1908 advertisement about the

-appeared in the Philadelphia Record newspaper, published in an effort
+the Philadelphia Record newspaper, published in an effort to

-The Reading Eagle newspaper printed this piece about opening day:
+The Reading Eagle newspaper printed this article about opening day:

 Fireworks at Opening of Trolley Road.